Tory Lanez #MemoriesDontDieTour at Victoria Warehouse on Thursday 20th September 2018.

 Please type: Victoria Warehouse, Trafford Wharf Road, Manchester, M17 1AB into your Sat Nav

 There is no parking available at the hotel or venue.
-Please follow this link www.parkopedia.co.uk for your local parking options.
+For non match days at Old Trafford, please follow this link www.parkopedia.co.uk for your local parking options.

 The venue is located between two trams stops.
 Pomona which runs every 6 minutes and Exchange Quary (Media City-Eccles line) runs every 12 minutes.
 For more information go to www.metrolink.co.uk or telephone 0161 205 2000